Meet a Manatee: Ariel

 Rescued as a calf with her mother, she is curious and social

 When Ariel was just a few weeks old, she was rescued with her mother Amanda in Lake Worth Inlet, located along Florida’s southeastern coast.
 It was Christmas Day 1973, and Amanda had been hit by a boat and had bad injuries caused by the boat’s propeller.
 Luckily, Ariel was not injured.
 The pair was rescued, and Amanda was nursed back to health.
-In 1986 they were moved to the Ellie Schiller Homosassa Springs Wildlife State Park in Homosassa, Florida.
-Sadly, Amanda died in 2011 during a medical procedure, but Ariel still lives at the park, along with other three other female manatees named Betsy, Lorelei, and Electra.
+In 1986, they were moved to the Ellie Schiller Homosassa Springs Wildlife State Park in Homosassa, Florida.
+Sadly, Amanda died in 2011 during a medical procedure, but Ariel still lives at the park, along with another permanent resident named Betsy.

 Ariel is large for a female manatee, tipping the scales at nearly 2,300 pounds the last time she was weighed.
 In the wild, manatees average about 1,200 pounds, and females are typically larger than males.
 Ariel is also a curious and playful manatee.
 She is also fond of popping her head up above the water to observe park staff when they are talking during the manatee education programs.
-Ariel and “the girls,” as they are known, spend their days exploring the spring run and watching the park visitors in the Fish Bowl underwater observatory.
+Ariel and Betsy spend their days exploring the spring run and watching the park visitors in the Fish Bowl underwater observatory.

 If you are in Florida, you can visit Ariel and the other manatees at the Ellie Schiller Homosassa Springs Wildlife State Park.
-And be sure to check out other manatees on the Blue Spring webcams at ManaTV.org.
+You can also see them year-round on our webcams at ManaTV.org.